gamedev-resources/animate-runtime-progress-bars-UI-Toolkit/readme.md

 1. You need [Unity 2020.3.0f1 (LTS)](https://unity3d.com/get-unity/download) or later to follow along with this tutorial.
 2. This tutorial assumes you already have basic knowledge of Unity and intermediate knowledge of C#.

 > Tutorials may work with earlier versions.
-The version referenced is the on I used.

 ## Resources